ff6347/prototyping-machines/hardware-prototypes/Box-Net/index.md

 ##### Construction

-On one edge of the box is a cut out window.
+On one edge of the box is a cut-out window.
 The camera is located inside the box and points out of the window.
 The camera is, like the box, constructed out of cardboard.
 To give a more realistic impression, there is a lens from an old web cam and a red LED on the front.
 It also has a rack to hold the camera in position.
-A motor is mounted inside the rack, right under the camera, to control the cameras movement.
+A motor is mounted inside the rack, right under the camera, to control the camera’s movement.

 ##### Code

-One main issue of this box was to move the motor and switch the LED on and off simultaniously.
-Normally there can only one action be executed at a time.
-To avoid this problem timed action library has been used.
-It helps coordinate multiple actions by defining intervals.
+One main issue of this box was to switch the LED on and off and move the motor  simultaneously.
+Normally only one action can be executed at a time.
+To solve this problem `TimedAction.h` has been used.
+It helps coordinating multiple actions by defining intervals.